Conflux-Chain/conflux-doc/docs/pubsub.md

 ...
 ```

-*Note: shallow chain reorgs are quite common as the end of the pivot chain tends to oscillate before it stabilizes.*
+*Note: Shallow pivot chain reorgs are quite common as the end of the pivot chain tends to oscillate before it stabilizes.*